Javier goes 6 strong, Bregman homers as Astros down A's 6-3 - KVIA

 Christian Vázquez helped Houston pad the lead with an RBI single in the sixth, and Bregman’s run-scoring double made it 6-0 in the seventh.

+Vázquez is settling in with the Astros after he was acquired in a trade with the Red Sox on Aug.
+1.

+“It’s been very good,” he said.
+“It was fun to see them from another now dugout, and now I’m here with them and it’s always exciting to see this team playing and I’m happy to be here.”

-Bride singled with two outs in the second and Javier walked a batter in the third and fourth innings, but the Athletics couldn’t string anything together against him.
+Bride singled with two outs in the second and Javier walked a batter in the third and fourth, but the Athletics couldn’t string anything together against him.

 The Athletics didn’t get their second hit until Nick Allen hit a leadoff homer against Will Smith in the eighth.